School of Human Ecology

 - referrals to campus-wide resources for a wide range of student interests and concerns

 - maintenance of student records

-Each student in the school is assigned to an academic advisor in the Student Academic Affairs Office.
+Each student in the school is assigned to an academic advisor in the Student Academic Affairs & Career Development Office.
 Every student is strongly encouraged to meet with an academic advisor regarding long-range planning toward a degree.
 This includes educational objectives, academic requirements and course sequence, and specific problems related to academic progress and plans.
 It is the student's responsibility to select a major, learn about and get admitted to the major, and fulfill degree requirements.
 A student may participate in group information sessions, attend walk-in advising hours, or confer with an advisor by appointment during the academic year or summer.
 It is especially important for students to seek advising during the preregistration periods each semester.